SadiaSheikh/rentahome/README.md

 # rentahome
-Quick demonstration of a website for renting and listing house using HTML, CSS, JS and PHP
+This is a simple house renting website made for the course CSE482 (INTERNET AND WEB TECHNOLOGY) using the teachings from the courses lab.